 Spanish: Latin American literature and culture, comparative literatures, post-colonial literature.

 Dr. Charlotte Rogers received her M.A.
 (2004), M. Phil (with distinction, 2005), and Ph.D.
 (2009) from the Department of Spanish and Portuguese at Yale University.
 Her research and teaching interests include twentieth-century comparative and Latin American literatures and cultures.
 Her geographical areas of focus include Cuba and Amazonia.
 In her book Jungle Fever, Professor Rogers examines representations of the jungle in twentieth-century works in French, Spanish and English.
 She teaches undergraduate and graduate courses on contemporary Latin America.
 In January 2012 Professor Rogers led Mason's study trip to Cuba.
-She has been named a Library of Congress Kluge Fellowship in 2014.
+She was awarded a Library of Congress Kluge Fellowship in 2014.
 Professor Rogers has recently been granted a Mason Faculty Research and Development award to spend the summer of 2015 performing research for her new book project at Princeton University.

 Jungle Fever: Exploring Madness and Medicine in Twentieth-Century Tropical Narratives.
 Nashville: Vanderbilt University Press, 2012.http://www.vanderbiltuniversitypress.com/books/440/jungle-fever